JohnsonL111/1-2-Tree-Parenting-Made-Easy/docs/readme3.txt

 To set the number of breath, click the number on the top of the screen, then scroll and click the number of breath, this can be only done out side the cycle.

-There are two animation for the breath, the size of the main button and a small circle that appear on the tpo right conner of the screen, both will shrink during inhale, grow in size during the exhale stage.
+The animation for breath is the main button size will change in different stage, it will shrink during inhale and grow during exile.

 For task
 To show the history for the task, click on the task then click the history option on the left conner of the detail dialog.